ufal/npfl122/exam/questions.md

 - Write down the update of $n$-step Tree-backup algorithm (assuming you already have $n$ previous steps, actions and rewards).
 [10]

+#### Questions@:, Lecture 4 Questions
+- Assuming function approximation, define Mean squared value error.
+[5]

+- Write down the gradient Monte-Carlo on-policy every-visit $\epsilon$-soft algorithm.
+[10]

+- Write down the semi-gradient $\epsilon$-greedy Sarsa algorithm.
+[10]

+- Prove that semi-gradient TD update is not an SGD update of any loss.
+[10]

+- What are the three elements causing off-policy divergence with function approximation?
+Write down the Baird's counterexample.
+[10]

+- Explain the role of a replay buffer in Deep Q Networks.
+[5]

+- How is the target network used and updated in Deep Q Networks?
+[5]

+- Explain how is reward clipping used in Deep Q Networks.
+What other clipping is used?
+[5]

+- Formulate the loss used in Deep Q Networks.
+[5]

+- Write down the Deep Q Networks training algorithm.
+[10]